 Social Sciences & LAW Stream

-Conveners: Paul Billingham, Associate Professor of Political Theory, Magdalen College; Timothy Endicott, Vinerian Professor of English Law, All Souls’ College; Steve Puttick, Associate Professor of Teacher Education, St Anne’s College; Tom Simpson, incoming Alfred Landecker Professor of Values and Public Policy, Wadham College
+Conveners: Paul Billingham, Associate Professor of Political Theory, Magdalen College; Timothy Endicott, Vinerian Professor of English Law, All Souls’ College; Steve Puttick, Associate Professor of Teacher Education, St Anne’s College; Tom Simpson, Alfred Landecker Professor of Values and Public Policy, Wadham College, Andrew Dilnot, former Warden of Nuffield College and Chairman of the UK Statistics Authority.

 The Social Sciences and Law Stream is one of five disciplinary streams that make up Seeking Wisdom, the spring conference of Developing a Christian Mind.
 It includes law, business, and all other subjects in the University of Oxford Social Sciences Division.
 Past attendees are encouraged to come, listen to new talks, and take part in discussion with new attendees.